Buff-Tailed Bumblebee: A Complete Guide to Bombus terrestris

 Where is the Buff-tailed Bumblebee commonly found?

-How can I tell the Buff-tailed Bumblebee apart from similar species?
+How can I tell a Buff-tailed Bumblebee from a White-tailed Bumblebee?

 When is the Buff-tailed Bumblebee most active?